arishuynhvan/100-days-of-code/log.md

 I was reading [SALib](https://github.com/SALib/SALib),  its [tutorial](https://github.com/SALib/SATut), and[GSA Module](https://github.com/damar-wicaksono/gsa-module) to understand how Morris's Method should be implemented.

-I applied to become a mentor of Udacity C++ Nanodegree.

 **Thoughts:**

 The problem is that parameters and independent variables are all treated as inputs in this implementation, but the models I'm dealing with draw a clear distinction.
 The input type expected for parameters is a 1D array of doubles, with a fixed value for each parameter, while a 2D array is expected for the independent variable.